-If the child has severe constipation and acute stomach ache, an enema might be helpful.
+If the child has severe constipation and acute stomach ache, an enema may be helpful.
 An enema is inserted into the rectum and will hopefully lead to rapid bowel movement, within about 5-20mins.

 Klyx is an efficient and fast-acting enema available without a prescription in pharmacies.
 For fever-free children over 1 years old, with a stomach ache, and otherwise good general health, where you suspect constipation, you can try inserting a 120 ml Klyx enema at home.
 It is often rapid and effective.
 But it’s common for the symptoms to reoccur in the near future.
 Therefore, lifestyle and dietary changes are often needed, and in some cases, children require daily medication for a period of time.

 Microlax is a small microenema that works by irritating the intestinal mucosa and thus encouraging the stools to come out.
 This is often effective, but it stings and hurts many children, so choose Klyx instead.

 Resulax is also a small microenema, but unlike Microlax, it does not sting.
 It is a good alternative to Klyx.
 Many find it easier to insert Resulax into the rectum as it is smaller and smoother.

 Common causes of constipation in children

-- Then, when the child starts school.
+- When the child starts school.
 Many children do not want to poop in school.
-Often because the toilets are untidy, toilet paper is missing, that the doors cannot be locked properly, or that other children will bang on the door or otherwise disturb them.
+Often because the toilets are untidy, toilet paper is missing, the doors cannot be locked properly, or that other children will bang on the door or otherwise disturb them.
 There’s a lot to fix here!